katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 **Platforms:** Any

-The ``unable to open shell`` message means that the ``ansible-connection`` daemon has not been able to successfully talk to the remote network device.
+The ``unable to open shell`` message means that the ``assible-connection`` daemon has not been able to successfully talk to the remote network device.
 This generally means that there is an authentication issue.
 It is a "catch all" message, meaning you need to enable :ref:`logging <a_note_about_logging>` to find the underlying issues.